fstark/blog/content/blog/welcometonext/welcometonext.md

 There is no power switch on the NeXT.
 To boot, you need to make sure you have a good battery inside, and that the keyboard is connected to the MegaPixel or SoundBox, and press the power key (in th middle of the keyboard).
 You should hear a "click" and the next should start.

-If you have no keyboard/megapixel, a simple connection with a resistor can help you boot the machine (this is helpful if you just want to check if the motherboard works).
+If you have no keyboard/megapixel, a simple connection with a 4760 Ohm resistor between pin 6 and 19 of the DB-19 will boot the machine (this is helpful if you just want to check if the motherboard works).
 You'll have to unplug the machine to powert it down.

 ## The NeXT System Monitor